Cocos-BCX/UnitySDK/readme.md

 5. Open the exported project with Android Studio
 6. Compile, Run

-PS.
-When compiling on Android, you may got a similar error in `Error: Cannot fit requested classes in a single dex file (# methods: 149346 > 65536).
+__NOTE1__: When compiling on Android, you may got a similar error in `Error: Cannot fit requested classes in a single dex file (# methods: 149346 > 65536).
 This is because Android has a limit on the number of methods in a single jar.

 you can fix it with the solution below: